WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * current encoded width and height
 * current encoded frame rate

-# Call Signalling
+# Call Signaling

-Call signalling is out of scope for usages like WebRTC but other usages may want a common REST API they can use.
+Call signaling is out of scope for usages like WebRTC but other usages may want a common REST API they can use.

-Call signalling works be having the client connect to a server when it starts up and send its current advertisement and open a web socket or to receive proposals from the server.
+Call signaling works be having the client connect to a server when it starts up and send its current advertisement and open a web socket or to receive proposals from the server.
 A client can make a rest call indicating the parties(s) it wishes to connect to and the server will then send proposals to all clients that connect them.
-The proposal tell each client exactly how to configure it's media strack and MUST be either completely accepted, or completely rejected.
+The proposal tell each client exactly how to configure it's media stack and MUST be either completely accepted, or completely rejected.

-The signalling is based on the the advertisement proposal ideas from [@I-D.peterson-sipcore-advprop].
+The signaling is based on the the advertisement proposal ideas from [@I-D.peterson-sipcore-advprop].

-We define one round trip of signalling to be a message going from a client up to a server in the cloud, then down to another client which returns a response along the reverse path.
+We define one round trip of signaling to be a message going from a client up to a server in the cloud, then down to another client which returns a response along the reverse path.
 With this definition SIP is takes 1.5 round trips or more if TURN is needed to set up a call while this takes 0.5 round trips.

-# Signalling Examples
+# Signaling Examples

 ## Simple Audio Example